Bideford, Westward Ho! and Appledore Railway: Carriages

-When bathing huts were being built in Westward Ho!, one of the old railway coaches which had been left there, was purchased by a farmer called Mr. Beer, who used it as a grain store on his farm at Home Farm, Monkleigh and it was still being used by his sons in 1969.
+When bathing huts were being built in Westward Ho!, one of the old railway coaches which had been left there was purchased by a farmer called Mr. Beer, who used it as a grain store on his farm at Home Farm, Monkleigh and it was still being used by his sons in 1969.
 This carriage had at some point been cut in half and the whereabouts of the other half is unknown.

 Other stock

 All stock had a single buffer.
 The railway also had six open plank wagons with centrally placed drop-down doors on either side, four covered wagons and a brake van for passenger and goods use, which had sliding doors with the company initials on them.
-The goods wagons had 'BWH' on one side and 'AR' on the other, second plank from the top.
+The goods wagons had BWH on one side and AR on the other, second plank from the top.

 Signalling

-The railway came under a Light Railway Order once the Appledore section was opened and this simplified the requirements for the signaling, especially as five of the crossings were controlled by 'Gatemen' and did not have crossing gates.
-The signaling was installed by the company Saxby and Farmer.
+The railway came under a Light Railway Order once the Appledore section was opened and this simplified the requirements for the signaling, especially as five of the crossings were controlled by gatemen and did not have crossing gates.
+The signalling was installed by the company Saxby and Farmer.
 There were no ordinary 'starters' or 'distants', but what might be termed 'homes' of ordinary semaphore type, used at a number of places on the line.
-Commencing from the Bideford end, signals in both directions marked the point at which the line passed from open 'street' sections onto the British Electric Traction Company property.
-A further signal with a side arm controlled entry to the 'yard' and the road crossing beyond.
-Causeway and its Level Crossing were guarded by signals on both approaches.
+Commencing from the Bideford end, signals in both directions marked the point at which the line passed from open street sections onto the British Electric Traction Company property.
+A further signal with a side arm controlled entry to the yard and the road crossing beyond.
+Causeway and its level crossing were guarded by signals on both approaches.
 From The Causeway, guarded by Mr. Blackmore, the line ran onwards to the station and passing loop at Abbotsham Road, which had a miniature semaphore watching over the roadway and the level crossing north of the station, with a full-size semaphore controlling the passing loop and train entry.
 Appledore had a small arm on the semaphore signal covering the siding points.
 For a time a man with a red flag rode on the front of the locomotive whilst it passed through the streets of Bideford.
-Signal boxes were located at The Causeway Crossing, operated by Mr. Furzy and Westward Ho! operated by Mr. Spry, with signal box 'huts' at The Strand, Abbotsham Road and Appledore.
+Signal boxes were located at The Causeway Crossing, operated by Mr. Furzy and Westward Ho! operated by Mr. Spry, with signal box huts at The Strand, Abbotsham Road and Appledore.